intel-secl/docs/docs/product-guides/Foundational & Workload Security/02 Introduction.md

 When libvirt initiates a VM Start, the Intel® SecL-DC Workload Agent will create a report for the VM that associates the VM’s trust status with the trust status of the host launching the VM.
 This VM report will be retrievable via the Workload Service, and contains the hardware UUID of the physical server hosting the VM.
 This UUID can be correlated to the Trust Report of that server at the time of VM launch, creating an audit trail validating that the VM launched on a trusted platform.
 A new report is created for every VM Start, which includes actions like VM migrations, so that each time a VM is launched or moved a new report is generated ensuring an accurate trust status.

 By using Platform Integrity and Data Sovereignty-based orchestration (or Workload Confidentiality with encrypted worker VMs) for the Virtual Machines to ensure that the virtual Kubernetes Worker nodes only launch on trusted hardware, these VM trust reports provide an auditing capability to extend the Chain of Trust to the virtual Worker Nodes.

+Because virtual machine functionality is deprecated as of the 4.2 Beta release, this feature is also deprecated.